William St. Clair, 6th Baron of Roslin: Other offices

-William St. Clair was guardian of Alexander, Prince of Scotland who, in turn, was the nephew of Edward I of England.
+Early in 1279 Alexander III, King of Scots appointed William St. Clair as guardian of Alexander, Prince of Scotland who, in turn, was the nephew of Edward I of England.
 A charter of 1280 is the first evidence of the St. Clairs' connection with Roslin, and it is not clear if the people who held the property before then were of the same surname.
 Around the same time William St. Clair acquired the Knights Templar lands of Gourton from Walter fitz Stephen de Meliville.
 William St. Clair sat in the Scots Parliament at Scone on 5 February 1283–84.
 In 1285, William St. Clair was one of the members of the Scottish embassy to France that was tasked with escorting back the queen-elect, Yolande of Dreux, daughter of Robert IV, Count of Dreux and Beatrix, only daughter of John, Count of Monfort.
 William is also known to have been, in 1290, acting as justiciar of Galloway.